rikyoz/bit7z/README.md

 ### Notes

 The presence or not of some of the above features depends on the particular shared library used along with bit7z.<br/>
 For example, 7z.dll should support all these features, 7za.dll should work only with the 7z file format, and 7zxa.dll can only extract 7z files.
-For more information about the 7-zip DLLs, please see this [wiki page](https://github.com/rikyoz/bit7z/wiki/7z-DLLs).
+For more information about the 7-zip DLLs, please check this [wiki page](https://github.com/rikyoz/bit7z/wiki/7z-DLLs).

-In the end, some other features (e.g., _automatic format detection_ and _selective extraction using regexes_) are disabled by default, and macro definitions must be used during compilation to have them available ([wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).
+In the end, some other features (e.g., _automatic format detection_ and _selective extraction using regular expressions_) are disabled by default, and macro definitions must be used during compilation to have them available ([wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).

 ## 🔥 Getting Started (Library Usage)